disastrid/instruments_lab/docs/_posts/2017-08-06-image-tester.markdown

 date:   2017-08-06 08:19:12
 images: /images/tester/left.png
 front-image: /images/tester/right.png
-published: false
 ---

+## This is an H2
+### This is an H3

-This is to test a double image include.
+This is to demonstrate how to use image includes.

 ## One image